-The transcendental idea of freedom is far from constituting the entire content of the psychological conception so termed, which is for the most part empirical.
-It merely presents us with the conception of spontaneity of ac | following manner.
-He would tion, as the proper ground say, in answer to the sophistifor imputing freedom to the cal arguments of the opposite cause of a certain class of ob- party: If you do not accept a jects. true stumbling-stone to phi- to time, you have no need to losophy, which meets with seek a dynamical first, in reunconquerable difficulties in gard to causality.
-Who comthe way of its admitting this pelled you to imagine an abkind of unconditioned cau-solutely primal condition of sality. question of the freedom of absolute beginning of the the will, which has for so gradually progressing long a time placed specula- cessions of phenomena-and, tive reason in such perplexity, as some foundation for this is properly only transcenden- fancy of yours, to set bounds tal, and concerns the quest to unlimited nature?
-Inastion, whether there must be much as the substances in held to exist a faculty of the world have always exspontaneous origination of a isted-at least the unity of series of successive things or experience renders such states. is possible, is not a necessary -there is no difficulty in beinquiry; for in the case of lieving also, that the changes natural causality itself, we are in the conditions of these subobliged to content ourselves stances have always existed; with the a priori knowledge and, consequently, that a first that such a causality must be beginning, mathematical or presupposed, although we are dynamical, is by no means quite incapable of compre- required.
-The possibility of hending how the being of one such an infinite derivation, thing is possible through the without any initial member being of another, but must from which all the others refor this information look entirely to experience.
-Now have demonstrated this we necessity of a free first beginning of a series of phenomena, only in so far as it is required for the comprehen- the existence of many fundasion of an origin of the world, mental properties of natural all following states being regarded as a succession accord forces), which you can just as ing to laws of nature alone. little comprehend; and even But, as there has thus been the possibility of so simple a proved the existence of a conception as that of change faculty which can of itself must present to you insuperalthough we are unable to rience did not teach you that explain how it can exist-we it was real, you never could feel ourselves authorized to l admit, even in the midst of the natural course of events, a beginning, as regards causality, of different successions of phenomena, and at the transcendental faculty of freesame time to attribute to all substances a faculty of free action.
-But we ought in this world-this faculty must at case not to allow ourselves to fall into a common misunderstanding, and to suppose that, because a successive series in tion, that, over and above the world can only have a the complete content of all comparatively first beginning -another state or condition of things always preceding-an absolutely first beginning of a series in the course of nature is impossible.
-For we are not speaking here of an absolutely first beginning in the connection of phenomena relation to time, but as regards causality alone.
-When, determined according to genfor example, I, completely of my own free will, and independently of the necessarily of determinative influence natural causes, rise from my chair, there commences with this event, including its material consequences in infinitum, an absolutely new series; | faculty of freedom, a system although, in relation to time, this event is merely continuation of a preceding series. and act of mine do not form part of the succession of of phenomena, which would effects in nature, and are not otherwise proceed regularly originate a series in time-lable difficulties.
-For if expeconceive a priori the possibility of this ceaseless sequence of being and nonbeing.
+It is, however, the mathematical first, in relation true stumbling-stone to phi- to time, you have no need to losophy, which meets with seek a dynamical first, in reunconquerable difficulties in gard to causality.
+Who comthe way of its admitting this pelled you to imagine an abkind of unconditioned cau-solutely primal condition of That element in the the world, and therewith an question of the freedom of absolute beginning of the long a time placed specula-cessions of phenomena-and, tive reason in such perplexity, as some foundation for this is properly only transcenden- fancy of yours, to set bounds tal, and concerns the quest to unlimited nature?
+Inastion, whether there must be much as the substances in held to exist a faculty of the world have always exspontaneous origination of a sted-at least the unity of How such a faculty supposition quite necessary is possible, is not a necessary -there is no difficulty in beinquiry; for in the case of lieving also, that the changes natural causality itself, we are in the conditions of these subobliged to content ourselves stances have always existed: with the a priori knowledge and, consequently, that a first that such a causality must be beginning, mathematical or presupposed, although we are dynamical, is by no means quite incapable of compre-required.
+The possibility of hending how the being of one such an infinite derivation, thing is possible through the without any initial member being of another, but must from which all the others result, is certainly quite incomprehensible.
+But if you are rash enough to deny the enigmatical secrets of nature for this reason, you will find yourselves obliged to deny also required for the comprehen-the existence of many fundasion of an origin of the world, mental properties of natural objects (such as fundamental garded as a succession accord- forces), which you can just as ing to laws of nature alone. little comprehend; and even But, as there has thus been the possibility of so simple a proved the existence of a conception as that of change faculty which can of itself must present to you insuperoriginate a series in time-lable difficulties.
+For if expealthough we are unable to rience did not teach you that explain how it can exist-we it was real, you never could feel ourselves authorized to l admit, even in the midst of the natural course of events, a beginning, as regards causality, of different successions same time to attribute to all substances a faculty of free case not to allow ourselves to fall into a common misunderstanding, and to suppose that, because a successive series in tion, that, over and above the world can only have a the complete content of all comparatively first beginning -another state or condition of things always precedingan absolutely first beginning of a series in the course of nature is impossible.
+For we are not speaking here of an absolutely first beginning in the connection of phenomena relation to time, but as refor example, I, completely of my own free will, and independently of the necessarily of determinative influence natural causes, rise from my chair, there commences with this event, including its material consequences in infinialthough, in relation to time, this event is merely continuation of a preceding and act of mine do not form effects in nature, and are not otherwise proceed regularly conceive a priori the possibility of this ceaseless sequence of being and nonbeing.